solo-io/gloo/docs/content/installation/gateway/development/docker-compose-file/_index.md

 ```

-* `data/gloo-system/default.yaml` provides the initial configuration for the Gloo and Gateway containers, including where to store secrets, configs, and artifacts.
+* `data/gloo-system/default.yaml` provides the initial configuration for the Gloo Edge and Gateway containers, including where to store secrets, configs, and artifacts.

 * `data/config/gateways/gloo-system/gateway-proxy.yaml` defines additional configuration for the Gateway container.

-* `data/config/upstreams/gloo-system/petstore.yaml` defines an *Upstream* configuration for the Pet Store application that Gloo can use as a target to route requests.
+* `data/config/upstreams/gloo-system/petstore.yaml` defines an *Upstream* configuration for the Pet Store application that Gloo Edge can use as a target to route requests.

 * `data/config/virtualservices/gloo-system/default.yaml` defines a default *Virtual Service* with routing rules to send traffic from the proxy to the Pet Store *Upstream*.